Barsuk Records discography

 Barsuk Records is an independent record label based in Seattle, Washington.
-It was established in 1998 by members of the band This Busy Monster, originally to publish their own material.
+It was established in 1998 by members of the band This Busy Monster Josh Rosenfeld and Christopher Possanza, originally to publish their own material.
 Since that time they have published between 3 and 15 titles each year, from a number of different artists.
 Titles are released primarily in vinyl, CD, cassette, and digital formats.